Tip for Grilling Ribeye Steaks for Sandwiches

 - Smoker – place items over indirect heat with the lid closed.
 Soaked wood chips can be used on the coals to enhance smoke flavor.

-You can shop and purchase Rada Knives at www.RadaKitchenStore.com.
-Rada Cutlery is 100% American Made – materials and workmanship.
+Rada Cutlery is 100% American made, from design to materials and workmanship.
 Rada Cutlery is proudly manufactured in Waverly, Iowa, and has been since 1948.

 Visit our website for even more valuable tips on how to get the most out of your grill!